marcc-hpc/tutorials/pages/shortcourse/shortcourse_modules.md

 Hello, World!
 ~~~

-The `~/privatemodules` method described above allows you to compile and install any software to a custom location and then easily access it with a
+The `~/privatemodules` method described above allows you to compile and install any software to a custom location and then easily access it by creating a custom Lua file to update your environment variables (for example the `PATH`) and load your software with a simple `module load` command.

 {% include note.html content="Separating the software dependencies from your workflow and using the module system to select your software is essential for developing reproducible, portable workflows." %}